 In an ideal world, science would be objective.
 Nevertheless, much of science is subjective and is historically built on a small subset of voices.
-In this class, we will make an effort to read papers from a diverse group of scientists but limits still exist on this diversity.
-I acknowledge that it is possible that there may be both overt and covert biases in the material due to the lens with which it was written, even though the material is primarily of a scientific nature.
+In this class, we will make an effort to read material from a diverse group of scientists.
 Integrating a diverse set of experiences is important for a more comprehensive understanding of science.
-I would like to discuss issues of diversity in geoscience as part of the course from time to time.
 Please contact me (in person or electronically) or submit anonymous feedback if you have any suggestions to improve the quality of the course materials.

-The University of Florida is dedicated to creating a positive, inclusive work environment that embraces diversity in all forms and rejects any form of hostile work place, discrimination, or bullying.
+The University of Florida is dedicated to creating a positive, inclusive work environment that embraces diversity in all forms and rejects any form of hostile workplace, discrimination, or bullying.
 We have a clear statement of behavioral expectations that can be found here: http://aa.ufl.edu/media/aaufledu/policies/Classroom-Behavior.pdf .Please note that as a faculty member I am a mandatory reporter for Title IX violations.
 We have a Gender Inclusive Restroom next to Williamson 141.

-It is my goal to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.).
+It is my goal to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities.
 To help accomplish this:

-- Please let the class know your chosen name and pronouns. - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
-I want to be a resource for you. - Your classmates and instructors (like many people) are still in the process of learning about diverse perspectives and identities.
-If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it. - As a participant in course discussions, you should also strive to honor the diversity of your classmates (e.g., use appropriate pronouns and names, make sure all voices are being heard, etc.). - In addition, if any of our class meetings conflict with your religious events, please let me know so that we can make arrangements for you.
+- Please let the class know your chosen name and pronouns. - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me. - Your classmates and instructors (like many people) are still in the process of learning about diverse perspectives and identities.
+If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it. - As a participant in course discussions, you should also strive to honor the diversity of your classmates (e.g., make sure all voices are being heard). - In addition, if any of our class meetings conflict with your religious events, please let me know so that we can make arrangements for you.